All Episodes

 So it worked once, and they're prepping me to take me and put me in the ambulance.

-It comes back though with a vengeance.
+It comes back, though, with the vengeance.

-And they tried it again and they warned me, get this, they warned me, now this may give you a severe headache.
+Get this, they warned me, now this may give you a severe headache.

-A severe headache?
+A severe headache.

-Yes, and I'm thinking, for God's sake give me the nitroglycerin, I'll take the headache.
+Yes, and I'm thinking, for God's sake, give me the nitroglycerin.

 I'll take the headache, sure.